AstuteSource/chasten/README.md

 ## 💠 Verbose Output

-Adding the `--verbose` flag to the `chasten` command can be useful for troubleshooting and understanding how the tool is working behind the scenes Here is an example with `chasten analyze lazytracker`:
+When utilizing the `chasten` command, appending this `--verbose` flag can significantly enhance your troubleshooting experience and provide a detailed understanding of the tool's functionality.
+Here is an example with `chasten analyze lazytracker`:

 ```shell
 chasten analyze lazytracker \